 Emotions are linked with our 8th sense, interoception which is our inner ability to read our body’s signals.
 Have you ever heard of the expression: think with your head but follow your heart?
-Well emotions, at times, can outweigh our logical thought and that is why understanding the complexity of emotions can be difficult for someone who is autistic.
+Well, emotions, at times, can outweigh our logical thought process.
+So, understanding emotions can be difficult for someone, who is autistic.

 When my son has trouble identifying emotions, he studies my face and logically matches my expressions to an emotion, however, can lack awareness of the depth of emotion.
 Recently he has mentioned that I confuse him.
 He said that I have five different laughs and that I only need one.
 He has been studying me in social situations to figure out when I use a harder laugh oppose to a softer one.
 He will imitate me by mimicking my laughs.
 To someone on the outside, it may seem as though he is mocking me when in fact he is just learning.

 When my parents pick my son up from school, it is common that he will not speak to them.
 I am thankful that my parents are understanding and do not take this personally.
 My son has a going home routine.
-I would drive home not asking him any questions and then when we arrived, he would spend usually thirty minutes in his sensory den.
+I would drive home not asking him any questions and then when we arrived, he would usually spend thirty minutes in his sensory den.
 After this he would speak to me then we would have dinner.
 He tends not to use the sensory den anymore and has moved onto ripping up cardboard and paper to create artwork.
 Now, when I pick my son up from school, he will speak to me!
-On the inside I am jumping for joy but on the outside have to act like this isn’t a big achievement.
+On the inside, I am jumping for joy.
+On the outside have to act like this isn’t a huge achievement.
 Plus, I do not wish to embarrass him.

 My son goes swimming once a week.
 Incorporating a physical activity helps reduce stress and anxiety.
 Working out improves emotional stability as endorphins are released, which gives us a happy sensation.

 There are several emotions activities that you can incorporate into a person’s learning.
-Praise and focusing on positive behaviour is a great way to promote a happy response.
+Praise and focusing on positive behaviour are great ways to promote a happy response.
 You could use a reward chart for this.